 Will joined Factary as a researcher in 2006, before becoming one of our leading senior researchers.

-In his current role as Research Manager he heads up the day to day management of the research team at our Bristol Office.
-He manages the team in all aspects of research, from the screening of existing client contact databases, to helping identify new sources of major funding.
+In his current role as Research Director Will works closely with clients from all sectors to develop bespoke research projects.
+His role focuses on developing long-term relationships with clients, working with them to discuss their fundraising plans and longer term goals.
+This helps him fully appreciate and understand their challenges and needs.
+He heads up the day-to-day management of the research team at our Bristol Office, managing research from the screening of existing client contact databases, to helping identify new sources of major funding.

-He is highly skilled and experienced in all aspects of prospect research, specifically Trusts and Foundations, and a former editor of Factary’s highly successful New Trust Update for a number of years.
+He is highly skilled and experienced in all aspects of prospect research, specifically Trusts and Foundations, and was a former editor of Factary’s highly successful New Trust Update for a number of years.
 Will has also served on the Researchers in Fundraising (RIF) Committee from 2013 to 2016 and is a guest lecturer on the Charity Development undergraduate programme at the University of Chichester.

 Prior to joining Factary, Will was a fundraising coordinator at the Juvenile Diabetes Research Foundation and a trusts researcher for Tree Aid.
 Before that he was a researcher at a firm of solicitors in Bristol.
 He has a BA in Anthropology from Durham University and an MSc in Corporate Social Responsibility from the University of Bath.